zoomix/ionic_feeder/README.md

 * Predicted supplier doesnt predict when running with empty params. (bug)
 * Tests?
 Specs?
 * Change background on button click to give press feedback.
+* Sometimes we get two timers running for the same feeding. (bug.
+Seems fixed)

 ##Used plugins